 Do not slice the bananas before hand and keep them aside.
 The slices tend to stick to each other.
 Slice them just before you fry them.

 Then add the slices one by one into hot oil.
-The banana slices tend to stick to your frying stainer, the frying pan and anything that they get to hold onto.
-Just slowly loosen the slices using a knife, tip of your frying stainer.
+Banana slices tend to stick to your frying stainer, the frying pan and anything that they get to hold onto.
+Just slowly loosen the slices using a knife tip, tip of your frying stainer.

-7. Fry the banana slices on medium heat until the oil stops bubbling.
+7. Fry banana slices on medium heat until oil stops bubbling.

-8. Once the oil stops bubbling, lower the flame to a minimum, add in a teaspoon of salt water and take 2 steps back immediately.
+8. Once the oil stops bubbling, lower the flame to a minimum, add in 1/2 to 1 teaspoon of salt water and take 2 steps back immediately.
 Once salt water is dropped into oil, there's a lot of oil spurting out.
 Please take care, you don't want to get burnt.

-9. Once the oil stops bubbling again, remove the chips off the oil and drain them onto a paper towel.
+9. Once oil stops bubbling again, remove chips from the pan and drain them onto a paper towel.

-10. Once all the excess oil has drained, the chips have cooled down, store them in air tight containers.
+10. Once all the excess oil has drained off and chips have cooled down properly, store them in air tight containers.

-11. Taste the chips, if they are salty, not so salty, adjust the amount of salt water you add accordingly.
+11. Taste the chips, if they are salty, not so salty, adjust the amount of salt water you add accordingly the next time.